-Even if they can ride a small bike there’s no way they can cycle at your pace, and aren’t able to ride on busy roads.
-Even getting them to a local park or traffic free cycle path can be a problem.
+Even if they can ride a small bike there’s no way they can cycle at your pace, and they certainly aren’t able to ride on busy roads.
+Sometimes just getting them to a local park or traffic free cycle path can be a problem.

 |Cycle Sprog is an family run, reader supported, website.
 We belong to several affiliate schemes so may receive a small commission from sales made from links on our site.
 We do our best to be impartial and recommend products on their quality not whether they are in a scheme.

 1) Carry your child using a bike seat

 A child bike seat is a good option if your child isn’t yet old enough to ride a balance bike or first pedal bike.
 They’re suitable from about 6 months in age, or when your child can hold their head up unaided for the duration of the bike ride.

-- The best front bike seats for toddlers and young children
+- The best front bike seats for babies, toddlers and young children

 - The best rear bike seats for toddlers and small children

 - The best front mounted bike seats for older kids